vippsas/management-api/management-api-guide.md

 [`GET:/merchants/{orgno}/contracts`](https://developer.vippsmobilepay.com/api/management/#tag/Merchants/operation/getMerchantContracts)

-## Get information about a sales unit based on MSN
+## Get information about a sales unit

 This endpoint is for retrieving details about one sales unit (MSN):